kyrelldixon/React-Calculator/README.md

 # React iOS Calculator

-This is essentially a mock-up of the current iOS calculator built with React and styled-components for the css.
+This is essentially a mock-up of the current iOS calculator built with React and styled-components.

 ## Available Scripts